HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-16-Create-Animation-in-MATLAB.md

 ![Chua1](https://raw.githubusercontent.com/HelloWorld-1017/blog-images/main/imgs/202311142120396.gif)

-The size of this `.gif` file is 71,387 KB.
-{: .notice--primary}

-The result is fine, but this progress will cost 289.32 seconds, which is too long.
-So, at that time, I believed that this is an inherent problem of MATLAB itself, so I ever tried to learn Python manim package [^4][^5], but I didn't persist since I have no much extra time to do it.
+It will create a 71,387 KB `.gif` file, and the result is fine, but this progress will cost 289.32 seconds, which is too long.
+So, at that time, I supposed that this is an inherent problem of MATLAB software itself, so I ever tried to learn Python manim package [^4][^5], but I didn't persist since I have no much extra time to do it.

-In [Script 1](#script-1), generating GIF file is realized by appending each figure frame to a `.gif` file by `exportgraphic` function with `"append"` property `true`.
+In [Script 1](#script-1), rendering `.gif` file is realized by appending each figure frame to a `.gif` file by `exportgraphic` function with `"append"` property `true`.
 This approach is obtained from official documentation of `exportgraphic` function [^6]:

 <img src="https://raw.githubusercontent.com/HelloWorld-1017/blog-images/main/imgs/202311150949958.png" alt="image-20231115094913877" style="zoom: 80%;" />

 Today, I hear about an interesting officially-held contest "MATLAB Flipbook mini Hack" [^7].
-In this small contest, users could upload their code, that is a user-defined `drawframe` function [^8] which is used to generate a frame of animation, therefore constructing a animation clip.
-I didn't find the main function used for invoking `drawframe` on the official website, but I find a slandarer's blog [^9], providing a `contestAnimation` function to create `.gif` file:
+In this small contest, users could upload their code, that is a user-defined `drawframe` function [^8] which is used to generate a frame of animation, therefore rendering an animation clip.
+I don’t find out the main function used for invoking `drawframe` on the official website, but I find a blog of slandarer [^9], providing a `contestAnimation` function to create `.gif` file:

 <div id="script-2"></div>